Walking on the surface of Fox Glacier is probably as close as you’ll get to planet hopping and it’s definitely not something that you’ll regret.

 - Finding glow worms in the forest

-A ten-minute bus ride takes me to the Fox Glacier car park.
+A 10 minute bus ride takes me to the Fox Glacier car park.
 A vibrant blue pool surrounds the dirt lot.
 The water glows from earthy depths.
 It’s glacial water melting from dead ice underground (ice that has broken away from the glacier).

 It’s a short hike (roughly 1 km) up the mountain to the terminal face (the foot of the glacier).
 The retreating ice has left the valley bare.
 Landslides dot the now unstable walls.
 Hazard signs warn hikers to proceed through more turbulent areas.
 I scamper over stone and loose dirt until I see the distant white river.